RE3-Github-Organization/circle2web/content/_index.md

   button:
     label: Ask us for help
     URL: "#contact"
-- title: Security Services
+- title: Circle the Square
-  description_markdown: Circle the square.
-We measure, assess and take a pragmatic
+  description_markdown: We measure, assess and take a pragmatic approach to solving
-    approach to solving your security needs, considering the sum of your cybersecurity concerns, such as business strategy and planning, monitoring and operations, defenses and controls, technology acquisition, and even training.
+    your security needs, considering the sum of your cybersecurity concerns, such as business strategy and planning, monitoring and operations, defenses and controls, technology acquisition, and even training.
   image: "/images/cmdr-shane-610506-unsplash.webp"
   button:
     label: Let Us do it